 The title of a question must be the same as the name of the corresponding AODocs property.

-The question type you select should ‘naturally’ match the type of AODocs property it is supposed to feed.
-For example, when you set up a question that feeds a Date property in AODocs, use a “Date” question type, not a “Short answer”.
+The question type you select should ‘naturally’ match the type of AODocs property it feeds.
+For example, to set up an open question that feeds a String property in AODocs, use a “Short answer” question, not a “Boolean”.

-The table below shows the compatibilities between Google Forms and AODocs properties:
+The table below shows the compatibilities between Google Forms questions and AODocs properties.

 * Category sublevels are not supported